 Throughout his career, he continued to use it for pain relief during surgery and also self-hypnosis to ease his arthritic pain.

-As his treatments began to receive severe recognition and explained more logically, it gained acceptance and not looked upon as bizarre.
+As his treatments began to receive severe recognition and were explained more logically, it gained acceptance and were not looked upon as bizarre.

 (There are so many misconceptions and sensational stories about what Hypnosis is).